bigskysoftware/htmx/www/events.md

 * `detail.elt` - the element that dispatched the request
 * `detail.xhr` - the `XMLHttpRequest`
 * `detail.target` - the target of the request
+* `detail.trigger` - the element that dispatched the request

 ### <a name="afterSettle.htmx"></a> Event - [`afterSettle.htmx`](#afterSettle.htmx)

 This event is triggered after the DOM has [settled](/docs#settling).

+It can be called once or many times depending on `hx-swap`:

+* `innerHTML` - for the target of the request
+* `outerHTML` - once for each top level elements(s) added in place of the target of the request
+* `beforebegin` - for the target of the request + once for each top level element(s) added before this target
+* `beforeend` - for the target of the request
+* `afterend` - for the target of the request + once for each top level element(s) added after thistarget

+For each call, `event.detail.elt` (and `event.target`) will be one of these elements.

 ##### Details

-* `detail.elt` - the element that dispatched the request
+* `detail.elt` - the added/updated element
 * `detail.xhr` - the `XMLHttpRequest`
 * `detail.target` - the target of the request
+* `detail.trigger` - the element that dispatched the request

 ### <a name="afterSwap.htmx"></a> Event - [`afterSwap.htmx`](#afterSwap.htmx)

 This event is triggered after new content has been [swapped into the DOM](/docs#swapping).

+It can be called once or many times depending on `hx-swap`:

+* `innerHTML` - for the target of the request
+* `outerHTML` - once for each top level elements(s) added in place of the target of the request
+* `beforebegin` - for the target of the request + once for each top level element(s) added before this target
+* `beforeend` - for the target of the request
+* `afterend` - for the target of the request + once for each top level element(s) added after thistarget

+For each call, `event.detail.elt` (and `event.target`) will be one of these elements.

 ##### Details

-* `detail.elt` - the element that dispatched the request
+* `detail.elt` - the added/updated element
 * `detail.xhr` - the `XMLHttpRequest`
 * `detail.target` - the target of the request
+* `detail.trigger` - the element that dispatched the request

 ### <a name="beforeOnLoad.htmx"></a> Event - [`beforeOnLoad.htmx`](#beforeOnLoad.htmx)